abw/badger-js/manual/user_input.md

 args: [ 'foo','-x', 'bar' ]
 ```

+You can specify `--` as an argument to indicate that the function should stop
+processing any further arguments.
+In this case any subsequent arguments will
+be kept in the `args` list.

 The `on` option can be used to trigger a function when a flag is detected.

 ```js